 Amongst the very best means to deal with waste to prevent it ending up being extremely “eco-unfriendly”, as well as assisting our globe in its survival, is to re-use and recycle everything you can.

-The short article below points to things we all should really be doing in order to reuse and recycle our own garbage.
-Furthermore, we think it will be worth you spending your time to read this as several of these points may be completely new to you.
+The short article below adds facts about recycling to explain things we all should really be doing.
+Doing in order to reuse and recycle our own garbage.
+Furthermore, we think it will be worth you spending your time to read this, as several of these recycling facts may be completely new to you!

 Glass is an excellent type of rubbish to recycle.
 There is no limit to how many times a molecule of glass can be re-used by melting it down, and moulding it into a new glass item.
 By careful selection of single colour broken glass (known as cullet) from the many different bottle colours used today, the end product will be indistinguishable from a brand new glass object.

 The benefit of glass recycling is that a whole lot less energy is needed to make a new bottle from recycled cullet, than from newly mined materials.
 Energy is expensive so making more new bottles from recycled glass reduces manufacturing costs, and should make glass bottles cheaper.